pmndrs/zustand/readme.md

 #### Then bind components with the resulting hook, that's it!

-Use the hook anywhere, you are not tied to providers and sub-trees.
-Once you have selected state your component will re-render whenever your selection changes in the store.
+Use the hook anywhere, no providers needed.
+Once you have selected state your component will re-render on changes.

 ```jsx
 function Counter() {